 Jordan Pass online

 A better deal is to buy a Jordan Pass online.
-The Jordan Explorer includes your visa to Jordan (usually 40 JOD), 2-day entrance to Petra and 40 other big attractions in Jordan.
+The Jordan Explorer includes your visa to Jordan (usually 40 JOD), a 2-day entrance to Petra, and 40 other big attractions in Jordan.
 The costs are 75 JOD (~ 105 USD).

 Important: Take your passport, you have to show this with your ticket at the entrance.

 Yes!
 Like everywhere in Jordan, Petra is safe.
 No matter if your a solo female traveler or as a big group, you don’t need to worry.
 Cover up appropriately but there’s no need to cover your hair.

 Make sure to wear good shoes in Petra.
 The path can be tricky at some point and flip-flops are definitely a no-go for hiking here.

 Our tour was arranged by Travel Talk Tours, they take care of the hassle and after explaining some important history they let us roam free inside Petra.